-- O1 Facilitate the redevelopment or incremental development of narrow sites by implementing a parking contributions scheme to provide public car parking - O2 Ensure the impact of car parking on the site and streetscape is handled discretely. - O3 Ensure the design of on-site car parking is safe an efficient, and integrated with the overall site and building design. - O4 Maximise natural light and ventilation to parking areas where possible.
+- Facilitate he redevelopment or incremental development of narrow sites by implementing 01 a parking contributions scheme to provide public car parking. - 02 Ensure the impact of car parking on the site and streetscape is handled discretely. - Insure the design of on-site car parking is safe and efficient, and integrated with the overall site and building design. - Maximise natural light and ventilation to parking areas where possible.